Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 **For advanced users only**

-While host pools are great for running many separate test sets, what if your challenge is a single, massive test set with hundreds of test cases?
+While [agent pools](#agent-pools) are great for running many separate test sets, what if your challenge is a single, massive test set with hundreds of test cases?
 Rapise 8.5 introduces **Load Balancing Mode** to solve this exact problem.

 This powerful feature allows a pool of execution hosts to work together to complete a *single test set* much faster.
 Instead of one machine working through every test case sequentially, the load is distributed across the entire pool.